 “Almost all artwork, no matter what the final form, begins with drawing because drawing is the artist’s fundamental tool.” ~ Mary Blair, Disney artist and designer of Disneyland’s “It’s a Small World” attraction

 Drawing ability, like any other skill, improves with practice.
-But the thing about practice is you have to find time (or make time!) to do it.
-So encourage students to take the 30 Day Sketchbook Challenge!
-Keep a sketchbook in the car and commit to drawing instead of using technology while riding in the car for the next 30 days (or longer!).
-This will give kids the extra minutes and hours it takes to see improvement through practice, and who knows.… it may even become a habit to reach for that sketchbook!
+But the thing about practice is you have to find the time (or make time!) to do it.
+So, encourage students to take the 30 Day Sketchbook Challenge!
+Keep a sketchbook in the car and commit to drawing instead of screen time while riding in the car for the next 30 days (or longer).
+This will give kids the extra minutes and hours it takes to see improvement through practice, and who knows…. it may even become a habit to reach for that sketchbook!

 Hey kids…. need help getting started?
 Here are 5 ideas to get you drawing:

 - Choose something you’d like to be able to draw and practice drawing it over and over until you become an expert!
 (Some ideas might be horses, dinosaurs, cars, people, castles, superheroes, etc.) Get a “How to Draw” book to keep in the car or print some pages from the internet and stash them in your sketchbook for reference.

 - Imagine an invention inspired by a Rube Goldberg machine and draw what it would look like.

 - Practice drawing 3-D.